mauriciopoppe/blog/site/content/notes/computer-science/system-design/cassandra.md

 - Replication factor = 3
 - Consistency level = QUORUM
-- Clients talks to any node, the node hashes the partition key and finds the location of the data
+- Clients talk to any node.
+The node hashes the partition key and finds the location of the data.
-- Data is read from all the replicas waiting for responses until we reach a quorum
+- Data is read from all the replicas, waiting for responses until we reach a quorum.

 <hr />

-{{< figure src="/images/cassandra-write.jpeg" title="Cassandra write" class="tw-mx-auto md:tw-w-1/2">}}
+{{< figure src="/images/cassandra-write.jpeg" title="Cassandra write" class="tw-mx-auto md:tw-w-1/2" >}}

-- Acknowledged when we write to both the commit log (append only) and the memtable
+- Acknowledged when we write to both the commit log (append-only) and the memtable.
-- When the memtable becomes full it's flushed into an SSTable
+- When the memtable becomes full, it's flushed into an SSTable.
-- Periodically SSTables are merged
+- Periodically, SSTables are merged.

 <hr />

-{{< figure src="/images/cassandra-read.jpeg" title="Cassandra read" class="tw-mx-auto md:tw-w-1/2">}}
+{{< figure src="/images/cassandra-read.jpeg" title="Cassandra read" class="tw-mx-auto md:tw-w-1/2" >}}

-- Check if the key is in the in-memory row cache
+- Check if the key is in the in-memory row cache.
-- Query the bloomfilters of the existing SSTables to find the record, if it doesn't exist then skip the SSTable
+- Query the Bloom filters of the existing SSTables to find the record.
+If it doesn't exist, then skip the SSTable.
-- If the bloomfilter says that there may be data check the in-memory key cache
+- If the Bloom filter says that there may be data, check the in-memory key cache.
-- On miss get the data from the SSTable and merge it with the data in the memtable, write the key to the in-memory key-cache and merged result to the in-memory row cache
+- On a miss, get the data from the SSTable and merge it with the data in the memtable.
+Write the key to the in-memory key cache and the merged result to the in-memory row cache.

 ## Data modeling

 ### Goals

-- spread data evenly around the cluster
+- Spread data evenly around the cluster.
-- minimize the number of partitions read
+- Minimize the number of partitions read.
-- keep partitions manageable
+- Keep partitions manageable.

 ### Process

-- Identify initial entities and relationships
+- Identify initial entities and relationships.
-- Key attributes (map to PK columns)
+- Key attributes (map to PK columns).
-- Equality search attributes (map to the beginning of the PK)
+- Equality search attributes (map to the beginning of the PK).
-- Inequality search attributes (map to clustering columns)
+- Inequality search attributes (map to clustering columns).
-- Other attributes
+- Other attributes:
-  - Static attributes are shared within a given partition
+  - Static attributes are shared within a given partition.

 ```text
 primary key = partition key + clustering columns